dkypuros/current-working-dir/README.md

 **Build the CoreOS Installer command**

 Obtain the SHA512 digest and save it somewhere.
+Otherwise, you can install with "--insecure-ignition" later

 ```bash
 cd /installation-dir